rcbotCheeseh/RCBotSven5/README.md

     as_command rcbot.waypoint_save

-waypoints will be saved in the ‘store’ folder
+waypoints will be saved in the ‘store’ folder.

 # Clearing waypoints